XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-escrows/look-up-escrows.md

 ---
 # Look up Escrows

-All pending escrows are stored in the ledger as [Escrow objects](escrow.html), and you can look them up by the sender's address or the destination address.
+All pending escrows are stored in the ledger as [Escrow objects](escrow.html).
+You can look them up by the sender's address or the destination address.

 <!--> Note to Dennis: Is anyone going to be looking up escrows created before 2017?
 Seems like an extremely niche case to be taking up page space.
 Remove this maybe? <-->
 **Note:** You can only look up pending escrow objects by destination address if those escrows were created after the [fix1523 amendment][] was enabled on 2017-11-14.